 Everyone needs life insurance, but everyone complains about how expensive it is to buy it.

 There is a better way.

 Buy term life insurance.
-Because it costs only a fraction of what whole life costs, you not only save money on the premiums, but you can buy more coverage.
+Because it costs only a fraction of what your whole life costs, you not only save money on the premiums, but you can buy more coverage.
 And that money you save on the premiums can be invested to build a large investment for the future, which by itself is its own form of insurance.

 17. Start a Retirement Savings Plan

 Good financial habits can be elusive if you don’t have a retirement savings plan of any kind.
 But if you don’t have a plan through your employer, there are plenty of options.
 You can open up a self-directed traditional IRA or a Roth IRA through tons of different platforms.
-Either will provide the type of income tax deferral that is the essential to building a healthy nest egg for retirement.
+Either will provide the type of income tax deferral that is essential to building a healthy nest egg for retirement.